SleeplessOne1917/lemmy-bot/README.md

 - Respond to different events that happen in lemmy, such as posts, comments, and modlog actions
 - Perform actions on a schedule
 - Supports most actions a regular Lemmy account can make, including moderator and admin actions
-- Polls over websocket to reduce load on the server.

 ## Installation